 by Deb Matthews

 Welcome!
-Here's another true Christian story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
+Here's another true miracle story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
 This one is from a C.A.P. training weekend in 1974, about a discovery in a hospital emergency room, and the power of friends praying for each other.

 One Fateful Night